beaufortfrancois/kyle.machul.is/_posts/2006-01-27-okc-newspaper-article-on-lifecycle.markdown

 Lewis is reluctant to go pro for other reasons, however.

 "Sure, you could get away with it, but you run the risk of having your shop shut down," he said.
-"Because you have to deal with tax issues. … I have to report anything I sell, and honestly, I'm not sure how that would work out.
+"Because you have to deal with tax issues. (...)
+I have to report anything I sell, and honestly, I'm not sure how that would work out.

 "And then you've got the issue of how the gaming industry will try to clamp down on that sort of behavior, because right now they want to collect as many licensing fees as they can."
 Lewis waved his hand at the dozens of computer terminals in his shop.
-"Counterstrike is the most popular game in the world, and last year I bought 30 licenses so we could play it here. … You've got to be very careful that you don't give them an excuse to tap into other revenue streams."
+"Counterstrike is the most popular game in the world, and last year I bought 30 licenses so we could play it here. (...)
+You've got to be very careful that you don't give them an excuse to tap into other revenue streams."

-<B>Cyber-future</B>
+**Cyber-future**

 Pedaling across Second Life's landscape, a user's avatar will find countless opportunities to spend Linden dollars on intricately designed jewelry, tracts of virtual land, and furniture and art for their abodes, all designed by other users, some with big entrepreneurial dreams.